timofeysie/set-root/README.md

+## Set Root

 This is a starter template for [Ionic](http://ionicframework.com/docs/) projects.
+It uses that tabs starter.

 After having a problem with the set root function, I created this project to demonstrate the issue: